dashiellmassey/dashiellmassey.github.io/spotlights/_posts/2020-02-18-gustavo-silva.md

 categories: spotlights

 title: Dr. Gustavo Silva
-headline: Dr. Gustavo Silva, PhD, Assistant Professor of Biology (Duke University) <p> Dr. Silva studies how cells respond to stress using a systems biology approach: his work generates and looks for patterns in large-scale datasets to try to understand all the different roles that a stress response factor can play.
+headline: Dr. Gustavo Silva, PhD, Assistant Professor of Biology (Duke University) <p> Dr. Silva studies how cells respond to stress using a systems biology approach – his work generates and looks for patterns in large-scale datasets to try to understand all the different roles that a stress response factor can play.

 featured-image: /spotlights/images/gustavo-silva.jpeg
 date: 2020-02-18